NVIDIA/spark-rapids/docs/testing.md

-One set is based off of the mortgage dataset you can download [here](http://www.fanniemae.com/portal/funding-the-market/data/loan-performance-data.html) and are in the `com.nvidia.sparkexamples.mortgage` package.
+One set is based off of the mortgage dataset you can download [here](http://www.fanniemae.com/portal/funding-the-market/data/loan-performance-data.html) and are in the `com.nvidia.spark.rapids.tests.mortgage` package.

 The other is based off of TPCH.
 You can use the TPCH `dbgen` tool to generate data for them.
-They are in the `com.nvidia.sparkexamples.tpch` package. `dbgen` has various options, one way to generate the data.
+They are in the `com.nvidia.spark.rapids.tests.tpch` package. `dbgen` has various options, one way to generate the data.
 Please refer to the documentation that comes with dbgen on how to use it, but we typically run with the default options and only increase the scale factor dependig on the test.
 ```shell script